MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/topics-page.md

 There are multiple reasons when your Topics page is empty:

 * Your workspace has just been created and the data is still being processed.
 If this is the case, wait until the workspace is fully provisioned.
-You will get an email when the workspace is fully ready for you to use.
+You will receive an email when the workspace is fully ready for you to use.
 * No data is loaded in your workspace.
-When this happens, you also see all the charts in dashboards are blank.
+When this happens, you will also see that the charts on the dashboards are blank.
 You can try the following options:
   * If your case data are not stored in Case entity, you can [map your data to custom entities and fields](map-data.md).
-For more information which data entities and fields are used by default, see [Dynamics 365 Customer Service entities used by Customer Service Insights](customer-service-entities.md).
+For more information on which data entities and fields are used by default, see [Dynamics 365 Customer Service entities used by Customer Service Insights](customer-service-entities.md).
   * Customer Service Insights only loads data created in the last 60 days.
-Check the creation date of your case records to make sure the data are created inside of the 60-day window.
+Check the creation date of your case records to make sure the data is created inside of the 60-day window.
 See [Service limits in Dynamics 365 Customer Service Insights](service-limits.md) for more details.
 * The Topics page only shows topics that group 3 or more cases.
 For topics that have fewer than 3 cases, they may still show up in the AI Insights chart in other dashboards, but the Topics page doesn't display them.
 Try the following options when this happens:
-  * [Set the granularity of how Customer Service Insights generates customer service topics](granularity.md) to discover topics at more general scope.
+  * [Set the granularity of how Customer Service Insights generates customer service topics](granularity.md) to discover topics at a more general scope.
   * Bring more case data to your workspaces, so that each topic may include more relevant cases.

-  If the problem still exists after you've tried all the above otpions, please refer to our [forum](https://community.dynamics.com/365/aicustomerservice/f/dynamics-365-customer-service-insights).
+  If the problem still exists after you've tried these options, refer to our [forum](https://community.dynamics.com/365/aicustomerservice/f/dynamics-365-customer-service-insights).